-If you're looking to start a savings plan or if you're opening your first savings account, you may want to consider an introductory bonus savings account.
+If you're looking to start a savings plan, if you have a short-term savings goal or if you're opening your first savings account, you may want to consider an introductory bonus savings account.
 It's important to remember that after the introductory period is over, compare your options again to ensure you're still getting a high rate.

 What is a honeymoon rate?

-A honeymoon rate is a high interest rate offered on a savings account, but is only available for a couple of months.
+A honeymoon rate is another term for an introductory rate, as outlined above.
+It's a high interest rate offered on a savings account, but is only available for a couple of months which is why it is sometimes refereed to as a 'honeymoon' rate.
 For this reason, it's important to regularly compare your savings account options to ensure you're always getting the highest rate.

-What features should I look out for when comparing bonus accounts?
+What features should I look out for when comparing introductory bonus savings accounts?